kyovchev/bolt-task-addon/TBv2023-Firmware/IDF/README.md

 ---

-The order of the sensors are:
+The order of the sensors in the PbHub and/or external pins are as follows:

 - without the special Y cable: